MVincent15/Food4Thought/README.md

   Creating, storing, edit and deleting data for recipes

   ## Installation
-  run the npm install package

-  ## License
+  Git Clone the Repo, run npm i to install the necessary dependencies.
+Run mysql to source the schema and use node to run the seeds.
+Lastly, use npm start to run the program.

   ## Contribution
   n/a